cobbler/cobbler.github.io/manuals/2.8.0/4/1_-_Advanced_Networking.md

 $ cobbler system edit --name=foo --interface=eth0 --static-routes="192.168.1.0/24:192.168.1.254"
 {% endhighlight %}

 As with all lists in cobbler, the --static-routes list is space-separated so you can specify multiple static routes if needed.

 ## Kickstart Notes

-Three different networking {% linkup title:"Snippets" extrameta:2.8.0 %} must be present in your kickstart files for this to work:
+Three different networking [Snippets]({% link manuals/2.8.0/3/6_-_Snippets.md %}) must be present in your kickstart files for this to work:

 <pre>
 pre_install_network_config